MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 ## A Multimodal AI Agent Crew for Tactical Analysis

-This project showcases a multi-agent system built with the **CrewAI** framework, designed to simulate a tactical military analysis pipeline.
-It is capable of processing diverse inputs—including **text reports, images, and audio files**—to provide real-world threat assessments.
+This project showcases a multi-agent system built with the [**CrewAI**](https://www.crewai.com/) framework, designed to simulate a tactical military analysis pipeline.
+It is capable of processing diverse inputs—including text reports, images, and audio files to provide real-world threat assessments.

 -----

 ### ⚙️ Core Functionality

-The system operates a specialized crew of AI agents that perform the following steps:
+The system operates a specialized crew of AI [agents](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/src/tactical/config/agents.yaml) that perform the following steps:

 1.  **Threat Analysis:** The **Threat Analyst Agent** identifies hostile entities from raw inputs.
 It leverages multimodal capabilities to process images and audio, and custom tools to get real-time geographic context.
 2.  **Report Generation:** The **Report Generator Agent** synthesizes the analysis into a professional, concise situation report.